 We speak of a conflict when these opinions clash and turn into a negotiation or dispute.
 Nevertheless, dissatisfaction already exists before a conflict situation arises.
 If you avoid escalation, however, the dissatisfaction will not diminish.
 Instead, the emotions and dissatisfaction will continue to accumulate and burst like a balloon.

 It doesn't have to come to that.
-This is where conflict management coaching comes in.
-In the case of conflicts that have been postponed for a long time and have already taken on much greater proportions as a result, the coach can act as a third party to help one or more people gain a neutral perspective on the conflict.
+This is where coaching for Conflict management to.
+In the case of conflicts that have been postponed for a long time and have therefore taken on much greater proportions, the coach can act as a third party to help one or more people gain a neutral perspective on the conflict.
 This helps them to approach the problem objectively and in a solution-oriented manner, the people learn to recognize the views of their counterpart and can reach a result together with which both sides are satisfied.
 The coach therefore specifically gives the person the Ability of emotional intelligence and helps to identify the actual conflict in the first place.

 Which aspects are part of conflict resolution?